ParthKalkar/intel-image-classification/README.md

 This project has a vast scope, it can be used to classify satellite images, drone images, google images into different classes like sea, mountain, etc.

+## Conclusion
+In this project we saw how we can create a CNN using different layers.
+Normalizing is an important step when working with any type of dataset.
+We will use this model to predict the class of the image supplied to the model.